carpentries/instructor-training/episodes/03-expertise.md

 relative paths with no difficulty and in fact may not even notice they are doing so.
 A novice learner, however, would be confused by this unexplained use of two different ways of representing a concept.

+> ## More Examples of Fluid Representations
+>
+> - Programming: Referring to an R object like `abcde` as both "character vectors" and "strings".
+> - Programming: Switching among `df[,1]`, `df[,'foo']`, and `df$foo` notation when talking about columns in a data.frame.
+> - Biology: Switching between common species names and Latin names (e.g. "mouse" vs "*Mus musculus*").
+> - Biology: Using both three letter and one letter amino acid codes interchangeably (e.g. Lys = K = Lysine).
+> - Mathematics: Thinking of things algebraically vs geometrically.
+> - Navigation: Switching among different routes between two locations.
+{: .callout}

 > ## Fluid Representations
 >
 > In the Etherpad, give at least one example of a fluid representation that you use in your